 - The Friend Nobody Likes: None of the gang seem to like The Seep very much, and he tends to be a jerk to all of them.

-- The Grim Reaper: And his wife and son.
+- The Grim Reaper: He plays a big role here, and has a wife and a son.

 - Guns Akimbo: DJ's primary means of attack aside from the scythe.